fiddus/github-webhooks-listener/README.md

 ## Warning

-This module was developed for use in development environments and it has not been tested in production environments.
+This module was developed for use in development environments and it has not been tested in production.
 Use at your own risk.

 ## TODO